Watch real Users. Understand Why User Struggle.

 Cut Debugging Time

-When a user reports "the page broke," see exactly what they saw — including console errors, failed network requests, and DOM state at failure.
+When a user reports "the page broke," they see exactly what they saw, including console errors, failed network requests, and a DOM state of failure.

 Turn vague bug reports into reproducible evidence.